Financial Aid FAQs

 The Financial Aid Office works with students to identify potential sources of financial assistance including scholarships, fellowships, and loans.
 We can guide you through the financial aid process by providing financial counseling in the following areas: assistance in developing budgets, tips on managing living/educational expenses, information regarding loan repayment, and other student-related financial matters.

-Are financial aid professionals also tax professionals?
+Are financial aid staff also tax professionals?

 ^ top